Yuri Poluneev

 He served as a member of Council of the National Bank of Ukraine and a member of the Committee for Economic Reform.

 Education and research

-Yuri Poluneev graduated in 1978 from Kiev State University with BA in International Economy, English and Arabic languages.
+Yuri Poluneev graduated in 1978 from Kyiv State University with BA in International Economy, English and Arabic languages.
 He is also a graduate of one-year international management programme at Toronto University (1991-1992) as well as of short-term course on management accounting and finance in 2000 at London Business School.
-He holds a PhD degree in International Economics from the Kiev State University (1986).
+He holds a PhD degree in International Economics from the Kyiv State University (1986).
 Was awarded honorary title "Merited Economist" (2010).
 Fellow of the International Academy of Management (Barcelona).

 He authored and co-authored 13 books and more than 100 publications on various aspects of transition economy reforms, country competitiveness, banking and finance.
 Editor-in-chief of the journal “Monitor of Competitiveness” (2006-2008), which promoted the competitiveness as a top economic policy priority.